The Triple Squeeze: Can Japanese Consumption Grow While Hormuz Is Closed?

 Why Japanese Equities Will Outperform Global Indices

 For over a decade, the default recommendation for retail investors worldwide has been simple: buy a global index fund and forget about it.
-The MSCI All Country World Index — or its close cousin, the S&P 500 — became the intellectual path of least resistance.
+The MSCI All Country World Index, or its close cousin, the S&P 500, became the intellectual path of least resistance.
 And for a long time, it worked beautifully.
 But the conditions that powered that trade are shifting.
 I believe we are entering a period where Japanese equities will meaningfully outperform global indices.
-This is not a short-term tactical call.
+The argument is not a short-term tactical call.
 It is a structural argument built on five mutually reinforcing pillars. ...

 Why the World's Biggest Investors Are Buying Japan